Apr 1, 2025

 Dr. Rohit Sud - My experience using AI to help a patient navigate his cancer diagnosis and treatment

-I have been practicing oncology for over ten years, and while my passion has always been rooted in the human side of medicine—offering empathy, explaining complex diagnoses, and guiding patients through some of their darkest moments—I’ve always been open to using technology to improve patient care.
+I've been practicing oncology for over ten years, and while my passion has always been rooted in the human side of medicine—offering empathy, explaining complex diagnoses, and guiding patients through some of their darkest moments—I've always been open to using technology to improve patient care.
 When artificial intelligence (AI) tools came around to assist in diagnosis and treatment planning, I was eager to see how they could enhance my practice.
+Recent studies show that AI-driven diagnostics are revolutionizing cancer care, with significant improvements in both detection accuracy and treatment personalization.
 I want to highlight my recent experience where I found the impact of AI to be transformative.

 Mr X was a 58-year-old man who had been experiencing vague abdominal pain for months.
 At first, he thought it was just indigestion, but when the pain worsened, he sought medical attention.
 After several tests, including a CT scan and biopsy, he received the diagnosis he had feared: stage 3 colorectal cancer.
 Notwithstanding, as a father of three young children, he was overwhelmed.
 The fear and uncertainty in his eyes were palpable when he walked into my office to discuss the results.